sravaniiit/The-Spark-Foundation/README.md

 # The-Spark-Foundation
-It contains the Task one that is prediction of supervised Learning Task#1:
+It contains the Tasks one that is prediction of supervised Learning Task#1:

 Predict the percentage of an student based on the no. of study hours.